-Learn to manage emergencies such as cardiac arrest, angina, stroke, heart attacks, hypothermia, heat stroke, seizures, poisonings and more by enrolling in Ontario WSIB approved first aid and CPR courses with Mississauga First Aid.
+Learn to manage emergencies such as cardiac arrest, angina, stroke, heart attacks, hypothermia, heat stroke, seizures, poisonings, and more by enrolling in Ontario WSIB-approved first aid and CPR courses with Mississauga First Aid.
 This experienced training provider has been offering courses in Ontario for over a decade.
-It has professional, knowledgeable and experienced teachers that offer a wide range of workplace approved and safety courses at the lowest prices.
+It has professional, knowledgeable, and experienced teachers that offer a wide range of workplace-approved and safety courses at the lowest prices.
 Participants can register for courses such as standard first aid, workplace hazardous material information system (WHMIS) training, food safety, pet first aid, babysitting training, oxygen administration, basic life support, childcare first aid, CPR level “HCP” and many more.
-Public courses are available multiple times per week and some classes are also available on-line.
-Use the contact information posted below to find a safety, food safe, or first aid class in Mississauga.
+Public courses are available multiple times per week and some classes are also available online.
+Use the contact information posted below to find safety, food safety, or first aid class in Mississauga.

 Contact Mississauga First Aid

 To inquire about services or to register for a course with this WSIB-approved provider use the following contact information:

 - Email: email@example.com

 - Telephone: 1-888-870-7002